 While we can’t provide an exact date, we’re working hard to bring Seakeeper Ride to larger vessels!

 Seakeeper Ride is currently available for monohull vessels up to 35 feet in length with single or double outboard, sterndrive, or inboard engine configurations.

-A NMEA-compatible GPS with an ethernet port and a 12V DC power source with the capacity to deliver 10 Amps are required to operate the system.
+A NMEA-compatible MFD with an ethernet port and a 12V DC power source with the capacity to deliver 10 Amps are required to operate the system.